 One of the most overdue Amazon Web Services (AWS) functionalities is now out there and available: Amazon Athena- which is bringing the data lakes concept back into popular focus.
 Check out the long list of updates (and helpful blog posts) Amazon delivers on their dedicated Amazon Athena space.
 Amazon Athena is providing a groundbreaking change for the industry.

-Athena is a service that lets you run SQL queries directly on Amazon S3.
-It's serverless, so there’s nothing to install or deploy, and users pay only for what they query.
+Athena is a service that lets you run SQL queries directly on Amazon SE.
+The distinctive benefit?
+It's serverless.
+There's nothing to install or deploy, and users pay only for what they query.

-Xplenty can write data to Amazon S3 in all the file formats Amazon Athena supports (CSV, TSV, JSON, and Parquet), and it can connect to more than 100 data repositories and services so you can pump data into your data lake from external data stores.
+The solution?
+Turn to Xplenty.
+Xplenty can write data to Amazon S3 in all the file formats Amazon Athena supports (CSV, TSV, JSON, and Parquet).
+Xplenty can also connect to more than 100 data sources and destinations so you can regularly pump data into your data lake from external data stores.

 Another benefit?
 Xplenty is also a service, so companies using Xplenty don’t have to worry about maintenance or administration.

 If you think that Xplenty could help you with Amazon Athena and your data lake, we’re happy to provide a demo, a seven-day free trial, and a free setup session with our implementation team.
 Just drop us a line at +1-888-884-6405 or set up a meeting with us here.